 Keep reading for short profiles of our contributors…

-John Field is a Ph.D. student in Mechanical Engineering at Colorado State University.
+John Field, Ph.D. is a postdoc in Dr. Paustian’s lab at Colorado State University.
 He is interested in bioenergy as a greenhouse gas reduction strategy and a sustainable development tool.

-Scott Fulbright is a Ph.D. student in Cell and Molecular Biology.
+Scott Fulbright is a Ph.D. candidate in Cell and Molecular Biology.
 He works on several projects related to algae cultivation for bioenergy.

-Sam Evans is a graduate student in the Department of Agricultural and Resource Economics at Colorado State University.
+Sam Evans, Ph.D. is a researcher at the Energy Biosciences Institute at UC Berkeley.
 He is interested in the effects of U.S. biofuel policies on global commodity and land markets.

-Steve Albers is a PhD student in the Cell and Molecular Biology Graduate Program at Colorado State University.
+Steve Albers is a Ph.D. candidate in the Cell and Molecular Biology Graduate Program at Colorado State University.
 His research focuses on building Synthetic Biology systems in photosynthetic microorganisms.
 His other interests focus on analysis of bioenergy patent data to further develop a deeper understanding of this nascent industry.